Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue to descend steeply on the road leaving Xurarantes, and in just less than 1/2 kilometer, turn right onto the DP-5201 at the intersection shown at a distance in the next photo.
 Is that the coast coming into view?

-Descend steeply on the DP-5201 as it makes a hard bend to the left at the bottom of the hill.
-Walk by the sign that announces that it is 2.0 kilometers to Muxía!
+Descend steeply on the DP-5201 as it makes a hard bend to the left at the bottom of the hill and through a roundabout.
+You are still about 2.0 kilometers from Muxía here.

 Continue walking on the shoulder of the now-wider road for the final 2k to town.
 Pass by the lovely Playa de Lourido, shown below.
 Our day, still rainy, was anything but a beach day, so onward quickly we went.
 In fact, out on the wide-open road it seemed to be raining harder again!

-After the Lourido Beach, the route turns northward and becomes a coastal road, and the small kilometer marker below, on the left side of the road says one kilometer!
+After Lourido Beach, the route turns northward and becomes a coastal road.
+We passed a large soccer field on the left, and next, we passed the small kilometer marker below, that says one kilometer!
 My tiring body was happy to see it.
 We were being pelted with rain along the Costa da Morte!
 At least there is a nice sidewalk and shoulder to walk upon!

 Along here the coastline is rocky and rugged.
 It is easy to see how it got the name, "Costa da Morte" or Coast of the Dead.
 Walking along it gave me feelings of wildness and freedom.
 The sun was even trying to break through!

-And finally, we arrived in Muxía, at our albergue along the western coastal road, the same DP-5201, at almost exactly 3.2 kilometers from the town of Xurarantes.
+And finally, we arrived in Muxía, at our albergue along the western coastal road, the same DP-5201, after almost exactly 3.2 kilometers from the town of Xurarantes.

 I did not take a photo of the very nice albergue and pension where we stayed, the Muxía Mare, but I did take a photo of the coastline right in front of it, shown below.